 Risks of Feeding Your Dog Bean Sprouts

-- Make sure the beans you’re using are sourced from a reputable supplier.
+- Always get your beans from a reputable supplier.

-- Be sure to discard any unused bean sprouts after a few days to prevent spoilage.
+- Toss out any leftover sprouts after a few days to avoid spoilage.

 Frequently Asked Questions

 No, cooking is a must to kill any potential bacteria.